SanviBhelkar/HMS_Harmful_Brain_Activity_Classification/README.md

 There are six patterns of interest for this competition: seizure (SZ), generalized periodic discharges (GPD), lateralized periodic discharges (LPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), or “other”.
 Detailed explanations of these patterns are available here.

 The EEG segments used in this competition have been annotated, or classified, by a group of experts.
 In some cases experts completely agree about the correct label.
 On other cases the experts disagree.
 We call segments where there are high levels of agreement “idealized” patterns.
 Cases where ~1/2 of experts give a label as “other” and ~1/2 give one of the remaining five labels, we call “proto patterns”.
-Cases where experts are approximately split between 2 of the 5 named patterns, we call “edge cases”
+Cases where experts are approximately split between 2 of the 5 named patterns, we call “edge cases”.

+@copyright HMS_Harmful_Brain_Activiy_Classification